hbc/knowledgebase/scrnaseq/Demuxafy_HowTo.md

 - Knowledge of the number of samples in the pool you're trying to demultiplex
 - Potentially, a FASTA file of the genome your sample was aligned to

-_NOTE_: When working from a multiplexed dataset (e.g. cell hashing experiment), you may have to re-run `cellranger count` instead of `cellranger multi` to generate the proper barcode and BAM files.
+_NOTE_: When working from a multiplexed dataset (e.g. cell hashing experiment), you may have to re-run `cellranger count` instead of `cellranger multi` to generate the proper barcodes and BAM files.
 In addition, it may be necessary to use the `barcodes.tsv.gz` file from the `filtered_feature_bc_matrix` (instead of raw) in such cases (see for example this [issue](https://github.com/wheaton5/souporcell/issues/128) when running `souporcell`).

 ## Pre-processing steps